Generating Synthetic Functional Data for Privacy-Preserving GPS Trajectories: Methodology

 For these reasons, the chosen modeling framework is functional shape analysis, as proposed in the pioneering work by \citet{Tucker2013Generative}.
 The authors suggest tools for functional statistical analysis exploiting the definition of the Square-Root Velocity Function (SRVF) and the Fisher–Rao Metric.
 Their work has been further extended in the book by \citet{SrivastavaKlassen2016Book}, presenting a comprensive framework of curve shape analysis where rotational and scale invariance is also taken into account.
 In fact, the shape analysis framework is flexible and allows working with various scenarios, combining the properties of shape, size, and orientation to use different representations for functional spaces \citep{Kurtek2012Statistical}.
 For the case of interest, functions without rotational invariance and without scale invariance are employed, as in \citet{Tucker2013Generative}, since they are suitable for the application involving mobility curves.
 However, this does not constrain the proposed methodology, which can be easily adapted to incorporate invariances into the SDG process with a straightforward theoretical and algorithmic modifications.
 For a comprehensive examination, please refer to the seminal works by \citet{Kurtek2012Statistical}, \citet{Tucker2013Generative}, and \citet{SrivastavaKlassen2016Book}.
 The following overview outlines the fundamental concepts for a thorough understanding of the proposed methodology and the applications of the framework discussed.
 Note that in what follows, the norm $\lVert\cdot\rVert$ refers to the norm $L^2$ if no subscript is specified, while when a subscript is provided, it denotes a norm associated with the different corresponding space.

 Let $I\subset \mathbb{R}$ be any interval domain.
 As every interval can be mapped into the unitary one, for the sake of simplicity, let $I=[0,1]$.
-Consider the space of $p$-dimensional absolutely continuous\footnote{HERE I WILL WRITE THE DEF OF ABSOLUTELY CONTINUOUS FUNCTION} functions over $I$:
+Consider the space of $p$-dimensional absolutely continuous functions over $I$:

 Then, given any function \(\bm{f} \in \mathcal{F}(I)\), its Square-Root Velocity Function (SRVF) is defined as the $p$-dimensional function $\bm{q}:I\rightarrow \mathbb{R}^p,\: \bm{q}\in L^2(I),$ given by: